 - When you're ready to use your starter in a sourdough bread recipe, leave out the entire starter until it reaches room temperature and begins to bubble, several hours is best.
 Pour off the top liquid.
 And don't forget to feed your starter to replace the amount you removed.
 The ration is 3 parts flour to liquid 2 parts warm water (3/4 cup flour and 1/2 cup warm water..
 Most recipes call for 1/2 - 1 cup of starter.

-- UPDATE Jan.
-19 and March 19, 2013: I have learned that emptying the sour, greyish colored liquid that forms is not ideal.
-Now I leave HALF of the liquid in and add about 1/2 cup of flour and 1/4 warm water to feed it.
+- UPDATE: March 19, 2013: I now only empty out half of the sour, greyish colored liquid that forms in the starter and add about 1/2 cup of flour and 1/4 warm water to feed it.
 In addition, I do not empty any of the starter when feeding it.

 - For those able to tolerate commercial yeast, the day before you make your sourdough bread, set aside 2 cups of starter in a large plastic bowl (allowing for overflow); add 2 3/4 teaspoons instant yeast plus 1/4 cup warm water; and stir.
 Leave overnight.
 When ready to make the bread stir.
 There will be much trapped air in the starter.
 You want your starter to be thicker than pancake batter, but able to stir easily.
 Then when you add the yeast it will thin by the next day to a pancake batter thickness.
 If you keep track of the amount of liquid you use in your starter you will be able to determine how much less liquid to add to the sourdough recipe.
 See my new Gluten Free Sourdough Bread Recipe made with yeast.

 *While discarding the starter while feeding, you may find that more liquid will pour out prior to the thick batter.
 This is a good thing.
 You want to keep your starter as thick as possible.
 However, stirring it first will prevent just the liquid from being discarded.